Are you ready for GASB-96?

 Step 8: Adhering to Ongoing Compliance

-Preparing and implementing a framework for compliance with GASB-96 is a complex undertaking, so it’s important to set your organization up for success from the start by carefully reviewing every contract and agreement and organizing them in a sustainable system.
+Preparing and implementing a framework for compliance with GASB 96 is a complex undertaking, so it’s important to set your organization up for success from the start by carefully reviewing every contract and agreement and organizing them in a sustainable system.

-The first year will be the most challenging, but once all information has been properly input into a centralized location, your team will have developed the framework for compliance with not just GASB-96, but later pronouncements as well.
+The first year will be the most challenging, but once all information has been properly input into a centralized location, your team will have developed the framework for compliance with not just GASB 96, but later pronouncements as well.
 This will also help the organization to avoid future issues with auditing or handling complex contracts going forward.

 Be sure to continue carefully documenting as you go, creating a comprehensive record outlining the phases and processes that were utilized when developing this framework.
 This will guide future plans to develop formal policies and outline what the review procedures look like from start to finish.